zpok3/Waters-of-Life/README.md

 # Extra Stuff you should know
 **Ultrawide Support:**

-Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI`
+- Enable `bUltrawideSupport` in the mod `Stewie Tweaks Essentials INI` (or whatever Stewies Tweaks INI is active for the current profile since there are a handful of them to account for some profiles not having Iron Sights Plus).

 **Classic Profile:** Same as the default profile but uses Enhanced Night Sky, krzymar HI-RES Moon, and Clarity instead of Enhanced Vanilla Stars, Accurate NASA Stars, HD NASA Moon, Atmospheric Lighting Tweaks, and True Weathers.

 **ModdingLinked Basics Profile:** Just the Utilities and Bug Fixes from the FO3 Mod Guide written by ModdingLinked.

+**ModdingLinked Extended Profile:** The full version of the FO3 Mod Guide written by ModdingLinked.

 # Credits
 [Qolore7](https://github.com/Qolore7) for most of the install steps which I grabbed from [Lost Liberty](https://github.com/Qolore7/lost-liberty/tree/main).